-Facilities must inform residents of any changes in services, changes in care or treatment, what is covered by Medicare and Medicaid or other health care insurance and of a change in roommate or room.
-Facilities must provide notice before a change in roommate and be as "accommodating as possible" by considering each resident's preferences.8 In regards to benefits, the federal government states that Medicare Advantage enrollees are entitled to equal access to services in the same skilled nursing facility their spouse resides in, regardless of sexual orientation.
-Specifically stating that, "this guarantee of coverage applies equally to couples who are in a legally recognized same-sex marriage, regardless of where they live."9
+Facilities must inform residents of any changes in services; changes in care or treatment; what is covered by Medicare and Medicaid or other health care insurance; and provide a written notice prior to a change of room or roommate.
+The federal government states that Medicare Advantage enrollees are entitled to equal access to services in the same skilled nursing facility their spouse resides in, regardless of sexual orientation.
+Specifically stating that, "this guarantee of coverage applies equally to couples who are in a legally recognized same-sex marriage, regardless of where they live."
+11